Iberia pilots strike, 150 flights cancelled

-MADRID (Reuters) - Pilots for Spanish airline Iberia, part of International Airlines Group, went on strike on Monday, grounding 150 flights in the first of 30 one-day strikes to protest against the start-up of low-cost carrier Iberia Express.
+MADRID (Reuters) - Pilots for Spanish airline Iberia, part of International Airlines Group (ICAG.L), went on strike on Monday, grounding 150 flights in the first of 30 one-day strikes to protest the start-up of low-cost carrier Iberia Express.

 Last week, Iberia petitioned a court to ban strikes by pilots and cabin crew planned over the next few months and to seek compensation for 12 days of strikes held between December and March.